stackbit-projects/melodic-birch-4313e/content/about.md

 image = 'street.jpg'
 +++

 Hugo is the **world’s fastest framework for building websites**.
 It is written in Go.
+A Google Language.

 It makes use of a variety of open source projects including: